Bjorno02/Fitore/README.md

 1. Push the repo to GitHub.
 2. In Vercel, **Import Project** and select the repo.
 3. Framework preset auto-detects Next.js — no override needed.
-4. Add the environment variables from the [Environment variables](#environment-variables) section.
+4. Add the environment variables from the [Environment variables](#environment-variables) section. `DATABASE_URL` can be type **Secret**; nothing reads it at build time.
-5. Connect a Postgres provider (Neon, Supabase, Vercel Postgres, Railway, etc.) and use its connection string as `DATABASE_URL`.
+5. Create a Neon project with two branches, `production` and `preview`, and set `DATABASE_URL` per Vercel environment so Preview never touches production data.
-6. Deploy.
+6. Set up the GitHub secrets and environments listed under [CI/CD](#cicd).
+Production is deployed by the pipeline on push to `main`; Vercel's own Git integration only builds previews for other branches, because `vercel.json` disables it for `main`.

 **Migrations** are not part of the build.
 The pipeline's Migrate stage runs `prisma migrate deploy` after the tests pass and before Deploy Production, so a failing migration blocks the deploy and the bad code never reaches production.
 The build itself never opens a database connection.